SDSU Global Seal of Biliteracy

 What is the minimum language proficiency level required to obtain a Global Seal of Biliteracy?

 The exam will determine whether you have reached Functional Proficiency (intermediate-mid) or Working Proficiency (advanced-low).
 You must have a minimum of Working Proficiency in order to obtain the Global Seal of Biliteracy at SDSU.

 Is the proficiency exam the only requirement I need to complete in order to receive the Global Seal of Biliteracy?

 If you take the exam and test at the level of Working Proficiency (advanced-low), and can demonstrate that you have experience with cultural and linguistic immersion, you will receive the Seal.

-Do I have to be an IB major or Fowler College of Business student to participate?
+Do I have to be an IB major, Fowler College of Business or Joint Doctoral Program (JDP) in Education student to participate?

-In Spring 2021, yes.
-The inaugural SDSU Global Seal of Biliteracy is only being offered to International Business majors and Fowler students with an advanced level of Spanish.
+In this 2021-2022 academic year, yes.
+The SDSU Global Seal of Biliteracy is only being offered to International Business majors, Fowler and Joint PhD Program in Education students with an advanced level of Spanish.
 In the future, additional majors and languages may be eligible.
 Students interested in a Global Seal of Biliteracy in another language or major should complete this Interest Form.

 I am an IB major with advanced Spanish language skills, but my IB concentration is in another language.
 Am I still eligible for the SDSU Global Seal of Biliteracy in Spanish?